Author: Bjørn Woll

 Marin Alsop | Picture: Adriane White

-“She’s fabulous, she is simply wonderful.”
-These simple words sum up Leonard Bernstein’s admiration for Marin Alsop, who is herself a huge admirer of the great conductor: “He was first my idol, then the reason I became a conductor.
+“She’s fabulous, she is simply wonderful,” said Leonard Bernstein of Marin Alsop, who is herself a huge admirer of Bernstein: “He was first my idol,” she recalls, “and then the reason I became a conductor.
 When he finally became my teacher, it was as if I was entering Paradise.”
-Was the legendary conductor already aware of the prophetic import of his words?
-Marin Alsop was born in New York in 1956 and attended Yale University and the Juilliard School of Music before being mentored by Bernstein and Seiji Ozawa.
-What followed was a fairytale career.
+Had the legendary conductor seen the future?
+Marin Alsop was born in New York in 1956, attending Yale University and the Juilliard School of Music before being mentored by Bernstein and Seiji Ozawa.
+What followed was a dream career.
 The first woman to conduct one of the major symphony orchestras in the United States, she was also the first woman to be principal conductor of the ORF Radio Symphony Orchestra in Vienna and the first woman to conduct the Last Night of the Proms in 2013, when she earned a place for herself in the Guinness Book of Records.

 Clear, precise and without frills

-Until now one particular name has been missing from the almost literally endless list of international orchestras that Marin Alsop has conducted: that of the Berliner Philharmoniker.
-It will not be long, however, before this gap, too, is filled as she will be making her debut with the Berliners in February 2025.
-In her interview she speaks of the special aura and mystique associated with an orchestra like the Berliner Philharmoniker, qualities that she is particularly keen to imbibe as one of the first women to face down the challenges and prejudices and cause sensation after sensation in a world traditionally dominated by men.
+Until now one particular name has been missing from the long list of international orchestras that Marin Alsop had conducted: that of the Berliner Philharmoniker.
+It will not be long, however, before this gap, too, is filled; she will make her debut with the Berliners in February 2025.
+In her interview, she speaks of the special aura and mystique associated with the Berliner Philharmoniker.

-Her style of conducting mirrors the way she speaks: clear, precise and without frills.
-There is no showmanship here, no theatrical gestures designed to create an illusion of expressivity.
-Everything she does comes from the inner essence of the music.
+Her manner of speaking matches her approach to conducting: clear, precise and without frills.
+There is no showmanship, and there are no theatrical gestures designed to create an illusion of expressivity.
+Everything she does comes from the music.
 “You have to be so passionately interested in the music that you almost lose yourself in it,” she says.
-There is a video clip on YouTube featuring the final movement of Mahler’s Second Symphony in which one can sense the extent to which she is consumed by the music while at the same time never for a moment losing control of the orchestra.

 Marin Alsop leaning against a wall